keift/blog/linux/install-tlp.md

 ---
-title: "Install TLP"
+title: Install TLP
-description: "Extend the life of your battery by limiting it."
+description: Extend the life of your battery by limiting it.
 icon: battery-three-quarters
 ---